honglizhan/honglizhan.github.io/_pages/about.md

 Casually, I go by Henry.

 <span style="background-color: #ffcccc; padding: 6px 10px; border-radius: 5px; font-weight: bold; color: #900;">
-I am on the job market this year, and I am actively looking for Research Scientist roles in the industry!
+I am expected to finish my PhD in May 2026, and I am actively looking for Research Scientist roles in the industry!
 </span>